Return to Tsugaru

 Osamu Dazai, considered among the foremost Japanese authors of the 20th century, was born in Kanagi, a small town on the Tsugaru peninsula.
 In this memoir from 1944, he takes us on a trip to his hometown and nearby places, like the castle town Hirosaki, the village where he went to school, etc. Travelling chiefly on foot, he pays visits to family members and relatives, as well as old friends, where he is always welcome and served sake and crabs, his favourite food.

-Osamu Dazai was the pseudonym of Shuji Tsushima, born in 1909 as the eight (surviving) child of a man from humble origins who eventually became a respected local politician.
-From an early age on, Shuji wanted to become a writer and he eventually moved to Tokyo as a student of French literature.
+Osamu Dazai was the pseudonym of Shuji Tsushima, born in 1909 as the eighth (surviving) child of a man from humble origins who eventually became a respected local politician.
+From an early age on, Shuji wanted to become a writer, and he eventually moved to Tokyo as a student of French literature.
 Aged only 26, he was nominated for the very first Akutagawa Prize, and although he did not receive it, his reputation was made.
 His most important works were published after WWII.
 Always the family’s enfant terrible, he finally committed suicide with his mistress in 1948, at only 39 years of age.